top of page

 Founder Profile (Source: LinkedIn)

-Step 6 (scoring): Allocate scores to the [Alpha Startup] comparing it with the identified similar companies independently on each of the 6 parameters (refer note at the end of this article to know more about how to score).
+Step 6 (scoring): Allocate scores to the Startup comparing it with the identified similar companies independently on each of the 6 parameters (refer note at the end of this article to know more about how to score).
 These scores are to be given in % form, thereby indicating whether it is better than the similar companies or worse.

 • >100% indicates better